sebastienrousseau/sebastienrousseau.github.io/_posts/contact.md

 cname: "sebastienrousseau.com"
 copyright: "© Copyright 2023 - Sebastien Rousseau.
 All rights reserved."
 date: "Oct 01, 2023"
-description: "You can contact me using the contact form below"
+description: "Have a question or comment?
+Please contact me using the form below.
+I am always happy to hear from you and will respond as soon as possible."
 format-detection: "telephone=no"
 form-id: "mjvqpwyo"
 hreflang: "en"